tonyhschu/manifold-cad-live-preview/DEVELOPMENT.md

 ## Overview

 This guide covers the development workflow for the V3 CLI-based architecture.
-The new unified CLI provides automatic model discovery, pipeline generation, and development server management.
+The new unified CLI provides automatic model discovery, pipeline generation, and single-server development with simplified HMR.

 ## Architecture Components